-Cloud – Check this option if you are using JIRA on cloud
+Cloud – Check this option if you are using JIRA on the cloud

 Username and Password – The username and password of the user

 If you select Cloud two further parameters are displayed, Access Key and Secret Key.
 These are related to the Zephyr API and are specific to your installation of Zephyr.
-You can find them by logging into your JIRA Cloud instance, browse to Zephyr > Automation > API Keys.
+You can find them by logging into your JIRA Cloud instance and browsing to Zephyr > Automation > API Keys.